Retention roof

 Contribution to improving biodiversity

-- The roof should be able to support at least 100 kg/m2.
+- The roof must be able to bear a minimum load of 100 kg/m².

 - Check the drains regularly.

-- It is necessary to have an overflow option for when the repository is full.
+- It is necessary to have an overflow option for when the storage room is full.

-- Grasses and weeds should be kept away from planting as much as possible.
+- Grasses and weeds should be kept away from the planting as much as possible.